Israel bombs southern suburbs of Beirut; casualties reported

 He said it is “a means of exerting pressure, and there is no destructive decision that constitutes a ground invasion as long as the atmosphere is open to bombing and assassination”.

 “Lebanon has offered everything, including clearing the area south of the Litani River of weapons and agreeing to direct negotiations.
-The president presented an initiative two days ago, but the current situation benefits Israel, ” Souhaib added on Sunday.
+The president presented an initiative two days ago, but the current situation benefits Israel,” Souhaib added on Sunday.

 Repeated Israeli attacks

-Israel has been carrying out near-daily strikes on southern Lebanon and has also attacked the capital Beirut several times, but the capital was not hit in the last several months.
+Israel has been carrying out near-daily strikes on southern Lebanon and has also attacked Beirut several times, but the capital had not been hit in the past several months.

 At least 13 people were killed in an Israeli air strike on a Palestinian refugee camp in southern Lebanon this week, according to the Lebanese Ministry of Public Health.

-The drone strike hit a car on Tuesday in the car park of a mosque in the Ein el-Hilweh refugee camp on the outskirts of the coastal city of Sidon, the Lebanese state-run National News Agency reported.
+A drone hit a car on Tuesday in the car park of a mosque in the Ein el-Hilweh refugee camp on the outskirts of the coastal city of Sidon, the state-run NNA reported.

 Israel and the United States have been piling the pressure on Lebanon to disarm Hezbollah.

-The Lebanese military issued a plan the government approved in September that would disarm Hezbollah by the end of the year across the country.
+The Lebanese military issued a plan that the government approved in September that would disarm Hezbollah across the country by the end of the year.

-Israel says Hezbollah is trying to rebuild its military capabilities in southern Lebanon, whereas the Lebanese government has denied those claims.
+Israel has said Hezbollah is trying to rebuild its military capabilities in southern Lebanon whereas the Lebanese government has denied those claims.